Hooky (webcomic): Development

 Author Míriam Bonastre Tur first sketched main characters Dani and Dorian Wytte, then unnamed, as part of an Inktober challenge in early 2014.
-At the time, she was at student at Escola Joso, an art school in Spain.
+At the time, she was at student at Escola Joso, an art school in Barcelona.
 Finding them enjoyable to draw, she became "obsessed with them" and drew them repeatedly throughout the month of November.
 Eventually, Bonastre Tur decided to come up with a story for the characters.
 One of her earliest ideas for the story was the premise: two magical kids missing the bus for school and eventually becoming embroiled in an evil plot.
 A few weeks later, she had developed the main characters and their relationships, the major plot beats and twists, and a complete loose structure of the story.
-Some early panels were drawn as university assignments.
+Some early panels were drawn as class assignments.
 The character of Carlo, a frog who spits fire, was inspired by and named after a friend of Bonastre Tur.
 When writing Hooky, she felt bad about making Dorian lose his dragon egg, and Carlo, a classmate, suggested she give him a pet "dragon frog" to make up for it.

 Bonastre Tur drew early episodes as a regular comic before adapting it to the webtoon (scrolling) style.
 Initially, she found the vertical, single-page style difficult, as she was used to the sheet-based style of print comics.
 However, after some practice, Bonastre Tur became more fond of it.
 She liked that, in digital comics, readers do not get an overview of pages while reading them, making surprising or dramatic panels more effective.
 She also appreciated how she could create extremely long panels, or "bird's-eye view panels," that allow readers to "see the entire scene and move in space and time with the characters as you scroll down."
 She compared them to splash pages in traditional publishing, but without the limitations of print.
 The art style of Hooky is simplified from Bonastre Tur's usual one, allowing her to focus on the characters' expressions and allow for more lightweight character movement.
 She also stated it gives her more room to draw detailed backgrounds.

 In an interview with Webtoon in 2019, Bonasatre Tur cited Harry Potter and Avatar: The Last Airbender as inspirations when conceptualizing Hooky.
 She particularly liked that both were fantasy stories starring children and teenagers with an emphasis on their dynamics, friendships, and heartwarming aspects.
 Her intention was to emulate their happy, magical worlds and then to "destroy it with drama and darkness."
 Other works cited as influences include Fruits Basket, Kiki's Delivery Service, Ojamajo Doremi, Fullmetal Alchemist, and Kaoru Mori's work (Emma and A Bride's Story).
 Bonastre Tur stated that she has "a tendency to obsess over specific works during periods of [her] life" and selected influences that excited her when she was young.
 With Hooky, she intended to create a comic that both her younger, "fangirl" self and current adult self could enjoy.